 Trustee: The Principal Financial Group (the "Trustee") is the Trustee of the Plan effective September 1, 2005.
 The Plan's trust fund is administered under the terms of certain trust agreements between the Plan and the Trustee.
-The trust agreements provide, among other things, that the Trustee shall account for all investments, receipts, and disbursements and other transactions and shall provide annually a report setting forth such transactions and the status of the fund at the close of the period.
+The trust agreements provide, among other things, that the Trustee shall account for all investments, receipts, and disbursements and other transactions and shall provide annually a report setting forth such transactions and the status of the fund at the close of the year.

-Participant Accounts: Participants may contribute up to 100% of their eligible compensation, as defined by the Plan, subject to Internal Revenue Code ("IRC") limitations as well as rollover contributions.
+Contributions: Each year, participants may contribute up to 100% of their eligible pretax annual compensation (salary reduction contributions), as defined by the Plan, subject to Internal Revenue Code ("IRC") limitations.
 Participants who are 50 years of age or older by the end of a particular plan year and have contributed the maximum 401(k) deferral amount allowed under the Plan for that year are eligible to contribute an additional portion of their annual compensation on a before-tax basis as catch-up contributions, up to the annual IRC limit.
-Participants direct the investment of their participant and employer contributions among various investment options offered by the Plan, including the common stock of the Company.
+Participants may also contribute amounts representing distributions from other qualified plans (rollover contributions).